Key Takeaways

 Nice-to-have features for specialized contractor operations

 These features are not required for most contractor teams, but they can be extremely valuable in the right situation.
-We usually recommend treating them as “bonus upgrades,” not deal breakers.
+We usually recommend treating them as “bonus upgrades” and not deal breakers.

-The key is making sure these features solve a real problem in your business.
-Otherwise, they just add cost and complexity without improving your time tracking process.
+The key is making sure these features solve real problems in your business.
+Otherwise, they just add cost and complexity without improving your time tracking processes.

 Here are the nice-to-have features that could make the biggest difference for your operations.